knewplay/book-programming-essential/1. Terminal/Terminal_1.md

 ---

 Have you ever seen a movie where a hacker is frantically typing bright green letters on a black screen?
 Have you ever wanted to do that?
 As it turns out, that black screen isn't just a Hollywood invention; it really does exist, and it's called a **terminal**.

-a tool that allows you to interact with your computer using text-based commands.
-Whether you're interested in coding, cybersecurity, or robotics, learning how to use the terminal is a valuable skill that will help you in your technology career.

 # Table of Contents